-There's a clear need to migrate to a more centralised system, where data can be easily shared, to overcome these challenges.
-Those in charge of data transformation could then leverage all the information available to the organisation to its advantage, guiding decisions in a customer-oriented way in almost real time.
+There's a clear need to move towards a more centralised approach, where data can be easily shared, to overcome these challenges.
+Those in charge of data transformation could then leverage all the membership data available to the organisation to its advantage, guiding decisions in an efficent member-oriented way.
 However, this, in itself, is not without its challenges.